How To Single Space After a Period the Easy Way

 As a double spacer myself, I’m happy to announce that there is a very simple way to solve this problem AFTER you have written up a piece of content in Microsoft Word.
 The solution involves using the search and replace feature included in Microsoft Word.

-This solution not only makes fixing the issue extremely easy, but allows people like myself to type my normal way without having to relearn how to type using one space after a period.
+This solution not only makes fixing the issue extremely easy but also allows people like myself to type my normal way without having to relearn how to type using one space after a period.

 Watch the video tutorial on how to single space in Word below: